-As an elopement photographer, Certified Vet Tech, and fellow pet parent, I’ve got the scoop on keeping your pup safe and happy, and some tips for planning a dog/pet friendly elopement
+As an elopement photographer, Certified Vet Tech, and fellow pet parent, I’ve got the scoop on keeping your pup safe and happy, and some tips for planning a dog/pet friendly elopement.
+I also have a whole guide to visiting POrtland, Oregon with your dog – so check that out too!

 Step one to planning a dog friendly elopement with your pooch is to find a dog friendly elopement location!
 Before you commit to one spot, do some research and make sure you’ll be able to bring your pets.